plain-solutions-gmbh/kirby-form-block-suite/README.md

 >
 > **You can test this plugin for 14 days and then purchase a license key [here](https://license.microman.ch/?product=801346).**

 A license key can be used for one Kirby instance.
-Enter your license key into the config file:
+Enter your license key into the config file **on your live site**:

 ```php
 'microman.formblock.license' => "[your-key]",
 ```

+And then reload the panel.

+> Once the license key is assigned to a site, it can only be released for another site by [support](https://microman.ch/en/microman) request.

 ### Migration information